SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-designs.md

 # Smol Community Designs

-This section provides an overview of the community designs used to make Smol Slimes sets, serving as repository of knowledge on making own set.
+This section provides an overview of community designs used to build Smol Tracker sets, serving as a repository of knowledge for creating your own set.

 ## What You'll Find in this Section

 - **[Smol Community Builds](./smol-slimes-community-builds.md)**
-  Showcases and details of community-submitted Smol tracker builds, including photos and build notes.
+  Showcases community-submitted Smol tracker builds, including photos and build notes.

 - **[Smol Community Straps](./smol-slimes-community-straps.md)**
   Community-sourced ideas and instructions for making comfortable and secure straps for your Smol trackers.